Steinbauer Project! Mike's BMW 633 CSi

 help.
 Rick posting on the Bimmer Forum and Kris was trying to find someone from Church.
 Did not

-Norma Lee from Church contacted Kris to offer the use of her truck.
+even take 10 minutes when Norma Lee from Church contacted Kris to offer the use of her truck.
 We

 did not get much help through the Bimmer Forum since everyone was still too far away.
 I decided to